DIRKMJK/limepy/README.md

 my_survey = Survey(df, my_structure)
 ```

-If you wish to remove html tags from the questions, set strip_tags=True.
+If you wish to remove html tags from the questions, set <code>strip_tags=True</code>.

+If you have a multilingual questionnaire, then you can select the language the group names, questions, answers and help texts should be presented in, e.g. <code>language='nl'</code> for Dutch.
+Note that with older versions of LimeSurvey, the structure of multilingual surveys may not be parsed properly (because the structure of the .lss file is different).

 Note: if you use a merged dataframe (for example, data from various versions of the same questionnaire), you should reset the index before creating a Survey object.